-With the internet full of statistics and studies about the effect of good and poor posture and how it can affect almost every part of our bodies, have you ever stopped and thought about your own posture and the unnecessary strain you are putting on your muscles and ligaments, and what knock-on effect it can have with your general health?
+With the internet full of statistics and studies about the effect of good and poor posture and how it can affect almost every part of our bodies, have you ever stopped and thought about your own posture and the unnecessary strain you are putting on your muscles and ligaments, and what knock-on effect it can have on your general health?

 We don’t want to overload you with facts, figures and scare stories, but we would like to help educate you so you can make adjustments that will help ensure you’re sitting healthily and comfortably every day.

-Let’s start at the beginning; posture is the position in which you hold your body, we can put this into two groups being ‘dynamic posture’ and ‘static posture’ which are as equally as important as each other.
+Let’s start at the beginning; posture is the position in which you hold your body, and we can put this into two groups – ‘dynamic posture’ and ‘static posture’ which are as equally as important as each other.
 Dynamic posture describes how you hold yourself when you are mobile and moving around, including walking, running, bending and lifting.
 Static posture is how you hold yourself when you are still, this will include when you are sitting at your desk, standing, or laying down.

 The key to good posture starts with our spine.
 A spine has three natural curves, starting at the neck, the middle of the back and the lower back.
-Good posture will help maintain these curves however, poor posture can easily become a habit and second nature, causing aggravating episodes of back and neck pain that can lead to long-term damage to spinal structures.
+Good posture will help maintain these curves; however, poor posture can easily become a habit and second nature, causing aggravating episodes of back and neck pain that can lead to long-term damage to spinal structures.

 So now we understand the importance of good posture, the next part of our blog explains how we can easily introduce good postural positions into our daily lifestyle.